softbaked/courier-api/source/index.html.md

 }
 ```

-This endpoint allow you to patch registered webhook url on Page365 system.
+This endpoint allow you to register new courier and webhook url on Page365 system.

 ### HTTP Request